AWS Global to China S3 Sync: A Serverless Solution

 Why This Works Surprisingly Well

-Regulation-Friendly : Data enters China through a controlled pull initiated inside the region.
+Operationally Simpler for Compliance: Data enters China through a controlled pull initiated inside the region, avoiding direct cross-border push.

 Implementation in Brief